W e l c o m e !

 This web site provides information on the monitoring strategy, observation sites, PERMOS partners, and PERMOS Supporter (funding institutions).
 All PERMOS publications as well as general information on mountain permafrost are also available.

 PERMOS includes three types of observations which are taken at sites on different landforms in varying topographic settings: (1) ground temperatures measured in boreholes and at the surface near to the drill site, (2) changes in subsurface ice and unfrozen water content at the drill sites by geo-electrical surveys, and (3) velocities of permafrost creep determined by geodetic surveys and photogrammetry.
-In addition, fast mass movements from permafrost areas (e.g., rock fall) are documented in an invent ory.
+In addition, fast mass movements from permafrost areas (e.g., rock fall) are documented.